halkyon/go-resources/README.md

 A collection of links to various articles and resources on the Go programming language I find useful.

-If you have any favourite articles or links you'd like to contribute, feel free to open a pull request!

 ## Other lists

 * [Ardan Labs Go Training reading](https://github.com/ardanlabs/gotraining/tree/master/reading)